ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/ade-scheduler.rst

 3. Adding new Python package
 ============================

-Whenever you add a package to your Python environment, you will need to add it to the list of requirements so that other developers will now it.
-This can be done pretty
+Whenever you add a package to your Python environment that is required for the project, you will need to add it to the list of requirements so that other developers will know it.
+This can be done pretty easily with `pipreqs` utility:
-easily:

 .. code-block::

     $ pip3 install some_package
-    $ pip3 freeze > requirements.txt
+    # Include this packages in one or multiple Python files
+    $ pipreqs --save-path prod-requirements.txt # For anything in app.py / backend / views
+    # or
+    $ pipreqs --save-path docs/requirements.txt # For anything related for automated docs
+    # or
+    $ pipreqs --save-path dev-requirements.txt  # For anything else: tests, linting, etc.

 .. warning::

-    When you freeze some packages, you will see some other packages might have changed in the :code:`<repo>/requirements.txt` file.
-You must undo these change!
+    For the moment, `pipreqs` is not the best solution and might not detect every package that is required.
+To this end, please always manually check changes in the requirement files.
     Only keep changes related to your new package.

 4. Adding new Javascript package